How to Test Your VPN Encryption and Security Levels in 2024

 3. Under the address bar, there will be a search box; type: media.peer connection.
 Enabled.
 The volume column will change to false, meaning you have successfully disabled WebRTC.

-How to Disable WebRTC in Chrome
+How to disable WebRTC in Chrome

 Here are the steps for disabling the WebRTC leak in Google Chrome: